9 March 2018

 Congratulations to Prof Graham Ogg and Prof Paresh Vyas who have been named National Institute of Health Research (NIHR) Senior Investigators in recognition of their “outstanding contribution to clinical and applied health and social care research”.
 In addition, Prof Mark McCarthy has had his Senior Investigator award renewed.
 This is a tremendous achievement for all of them as these are highly competitive and prestigious awards

 Congratulations to Prof Graham Ogg who has been awarded a Wellcome Trust Collaborative Award to investigate aspects of the immune response in skin diseases such as eczema, with the hope of identifying new treatment options.

 The RDM Graduate Studies Committee is proud to introduce the RDM Award for Excellent Supervision.
 Principal Investigators across the Radcliffe Department of Medicine are nurturing and training the next generation of scientists and we want to celebrate fantastic examples of supervision and mentoring.

 9 January 2018

 The Radcliffe Department of Medicine has launched a new initiative – the Oxford Centre for Haematology (OCH).
-Through this virtual Centre we aim to promote integration between academic and clinical haematology programmes in the University and Oxford University Hospital NHS Foundation Trust and thereby capitalise on scientific opportunities to transform our understanding of haemopoiesis and blood diseases, with the goal of radically improving patient care.
+Through this virtual Centre we aim to promote integration between academic and clinical haematology programmes in the University and Oxford University Hospital NHS Foundation Trust and thereby capitalise on scientific opportunities to transform our understanding of haemopoiesis and blood diseases.

 5 January 2018